 PDLC

 • Blocking of UV and IR radiation

-PDLC technology can be used in numerous areas.
-In architecture, the films are used as switchable glazing in conference rooms, partition walls in bathrooms or façade glazing.
+PDLC technology can be applied in numerous fields.
+In architecture, these films are used as switchable glazing in conference rooms, partitions in bathrooms, or facade glazing.
 They can also be used as rear projection screens for projectors.
-In vehicle construction, they are used as partition panes or privacy windows.
-PDLC is also widely used in medical technology, for example in treatment rooms, as well as in design and advertising (e.g. as projection surfaces or interactive displays).
-The cost of PDLC films has fallen significantly in recent years.
+In automotive manufacturing, they serve as partition screens or privacy windows.
+PDLC is also prevalent in medical technology, for example in treatment rooms, as well as in design and advertising (e.g., as projection surfaces or interactive displays).
+The costs for PDLC films have significantly decreased in recent years.

-However, there are also limitations: The maximum transparency when switched on is not comparable with conventional glass, as a slight gray haze remains.
-UV exposure can lead to degradation of the PDLC layer in the long term.
+However, there are also limitations: The maximum transparency in the ON state is not comparable to conventional glass, as a slight haze persists.
+Long-term UV exposure can lead to the degradation of the PDLC layer.

 Conclusion

-PDLC is a pioneering technology for the realization of switchable glazing.
-It offers flexible control options for light transmission and privacy and is increasingly being used in architecture and vehicle construction, even if technical and economic challenges remain.
+PDLC is a forward-looking technology for realizing switchable glazing.
+It offers flexible control options for light transmission and privacy, and its application is increasing in architecture and automotive manufacturing, even though technical and economic challenges remain.

+PDLC